-The principal measure of sustainable development is that all activities which are carried out to achieve development must take into account the needs of environmental conservation.
-The sustainability of the ecosystem requires the balance between human settlement development and the natural ecosystem, which is a symbiotic relationship.
-This can be achieved through careful planning and the establishment of appropriate management systems.
+The world is rapidly urbanizing and it is estimated that by 2030, 60% of the world's population will be living in urban areas.
+In developing countries, urbanization has had the negative consequence of inequitable economic growth, food insecurity and increased urban poverty.
+Kenya like many other African countries continues to experience increased rural-urban migration as people seek better livelihood sources in urban areas.
+According to Kenva Vision 2030, it is estimated that by the year 2030, 63% Kenyan population will be domiciled in urban areas.
+This migration will continue to present challenges in infrastructure development, services provision and food requirements to meet the needs of increasing urban population.
+To adjust and manage these challenges, there is need for environmental conservation which can be achieved through careful planning and the establishment of appropriate management systems.
 In modern times, the need to plan activities has become an essential component of the development process.
 Consequently, a number of planning mechanisms have been put in place to ensure that minimum damage is caused to the environment.
 Environmental planning is also integrated with other planning processes such as physical planning, economic planning, and development planning.
 Environmental Impact Assessment (EIA) is considered part of environmental planning.
-EIAs are undertaken for proposed activities that are likely to have a significant 0 adverse impact on the environment and are subject to a decision of a competent national authority.
+EIAs are undertaken for proposed activities that are likely to have a significant adverse impact on the environment and are subject to a decision of a competent national authority.
 In Kenya, the competent authority is the National Environment Management Authority (NEMA).